test-kitchen/kitchen-digitalocean/README.md

 export DIGITALOCEAN_REGION="tor1"
 ```

-This allows futher customization by allowing overrides at the `driver` level and the `platform`
+This allows further customization by allowing overrides at the `driver` level and the `platform`
 level.

 ```ruby